-This section describes Routine Inspection of the GARMENT ONLY.
-Instructions for inspection of other PPE used with this Garment may vary.
+This section describes

+Routine Inspection

+of the GARMENT

+ONLY.
+Instructions for

+inspection of other

+PPE, like gloves or

+boots, used with this

+Garment may vary and

+should be consulted.

 - B. Closure Systems: Examine for functionality and damage. - a.
 Hook and Loop Examine and disengage hook and loop attachments to make sure they function well.
 Examine for worn or abraded pieces that require replacement.
 Check stitching for any signs of curling that would indicate a repair is required. - b.
 Zippers Examine all zippers for functionality that would require replacement.
 Ensure that all zippers completely close.
 Check for cuts or tears in the rubber zipper tape material that could be a possible leakage point.
-Check seams for loose tape that would indicate a repair is required. - C. Glove ring: Examine the ring to ensure a secure attachment between the ring and suit with double sided tape.
-Check the suit is folded over at the end of the sleeve. - D. Accessories: Check all accessory items to ensure that they meet manufacturer's specifications and approval. - E. Stitching and Seams: Examine all seams for loose threads, breaks, skipped stitches or weaknesses. - 3.
+Check seams for loose tape that would indicate a repair is required. - C. Accessories: Check all accessory items to ensure that they meet manufacturer's specifications and approval. - D. Stitching and Seams: Examine all seams for loose threads, breaks, skipped stitches or weaknesses. - 3.
 Inspecting inner surfaces.
-Turn Garment and booties inside out and place on a clean surface in a brightly-lit area.
-Lay flat to remove the wrinkles. - A. Fabric: Examine the Garment and bootie materials for dirt, discoloration, thin spots, holes, cuts, punctures, tears, embrittlement, cracking, abrasions, and worn spots. - a.
+Turn Garment and socks inside out and place on a clean surface in a brightly-lit area.
+Lay flat to remove wrinkles. - A. Fabric: Examine the Garment and sock materials for dirt, discoloration, thin spots, holes, cuts, punctures, tears, embrittlement, cracking, abrasions and worn spots. - a.
 Any of the above could indicate leakage. - b.
 Discoloration may be a sign of overexposure to light or heat or improper care.
 If an area appears to be weak, you should have a trained expert or LION TotalCare® Center inspect it. - c.
 Embrittlement and cracking are signs that the Garment must be inspected thoroughly by a trained expert or a LION TotalCare® Center.